This article was updated in September 2017

 How to recover iPhone photos and videos

 You may still find photos and videos in your iTunes backup even if the iTunes process was incomplete and led to a corrupt backup file.
 Usually the size of the backup folder itself is the tell-tale sign: a backup folder of 1-2 GB or more might mean that some photos and videos may still be inside.
-Try the following:
+For a safe data recovery try these steps (without any risk of losing anything) :

 - Extract photos and videos by the quick links in the iPhone Backup Extractor